catllian/cse15l-lab-reports/week1labreport.md

 # Remotely Connecting
 These steps are about how to connect to a remote computer using VS Code or a terminal.
 1. Install git for Windows.
 The link is [https://gitforwindows.org/](https://gitforwindows.org/).
-2. To have the default terminal use git bash, first open the terminal by pressing Ctrl + `.
+2. To have the default terminal use `git bash`, first open the terminal by pressing Ctrl + `.
 Press Ctrl + Shift + P to open the command palette.
 Search "Select Default Profile", and select Git Bash.
 Then click "+" in the terminal window, the terminal will now be Git Bash.
-3. Open the terminal, and type in the following command: ssh cs15lwi23zzz@ieng6.ucsd.edu.
+3. Open the terminal, and type in the following command: `ssh cs15lwi23zzz@ieng6.ucsd.edu`.
 The "zzz" will be the specific characters from your course account.

 # Trying Some Commands